IanGrav/lab-02/README.md

 	*
-	A struct is a data structure, or in other words a new data type created by the programmer which groups variables of different existing data types in a specific order/structure for the programmer's later use. sockaddr_in is a struct which represents an internet socket adrress.
+	A struct is a data structure, or in other words a new data type created by the programmer which groups variables of different existing data types in a specific order/structure for the programmer's later use. sockaddr_in is a struct which represents an internet socket address.
 It contains a short called sin_family which specifies the address family, an unisgned short called sin_port which holds the port number, two structs in_addr and sin_addr which represent the IP adress, and a char array sin_zero which is used to ensure that the sockaddr_in structure has the same size as the struct sockaddr, which is a more generic socket address structure (so that they can be used interchangably).